Nominee Director in Singapore: Updated 2025 Legal Guide for Foreign Entrepreneurs

 What Are the Requirements to Become a Nominee Director in Singapore?

-To become a nominee director in Singapore, one must be a Singapore citizen, Permanent Resident, or EP holder with a permanent local residential address, and at least 18 years old.
+Additionally, the nominee director must be a Singapore citizen, Permanent Resident, or Employment Pass (EP) holder with a permanent local residential address, and at least 18 years old.

-In addition, the Singapore Companies Act specifies that a nominee director should not be:
+Furthermore, according to the Singapore Companies Act, a nominee director must not be:

-An undischarged bankrupt.
-This means they are legally bankrupt but still have to pay back particular debts and can’t borrow again from financial institutions.
+• An undischarged bankrupt (meaning they are legally bankrupt but still obligated to repay specific debts and cannot borrow from financial institutions).

-Convicted of any offence that involves fraud and dishonesty and carries an imprisonment term of more than three months.
+• Convicted of any offence involving fraud or dishonesty carrying an imprisonment term exceeding three months.

-Involved with three or more companies that ACRA struck off within five years.
+• Involved with three or more companies struck off by ACRA within five years.

 How to Appoint a Nominee Director in Singapore Step-By-Step?